hargurjeet/Hargurjeet/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I am Hargurjeet

 I am currently working as a Senior Data Scientist at [**British Telecom**](https://www.bt.com/).
-I come with an extensive experience of working with different technologies including Data Exploration, Data Science, Machine Learning and Deep Learning.
+I come with an extensive experience of working with different technologies including Data Exploration, Machine Learning and Building AI application using LLMs.

 In the past, I have worked with [**Shell India Market Pvt Ltd**](https://www.shell.in/) as Data Scientist.